-Working Together states that Local Safeguarding Children Boards are responsible for developing policies and procedures for safeguarding and promoting the welfare of children.
+Working Together states that Local Safeguarding Children Partnerships are responsible for developing policies and procedures for safeguarding and promoting the welfare of children.
 These should include procedures for investigating allegations concerning persons who work with children.

 The procedures should be followed by all organisations providing and/or commissioning services for children and young people.
 Schools and further education establishments should also follow the statutory guidance issued by the Department of Education, for dealing with allegations of abuse against teachers and other staff.

 Compliance with these procedures will help to ensure that allegations of abuse are dealt with expeditiously; consistent with a thorough and fair process for all concerned.

 When to apply these procedures

 These procedures should be applied when there is an allegation or concern raised about any person who works with children, in connection with his/her employment or voluntary activity.
 The word allegation relates to when someone has:

 These behaviours should be considered within the context of the four categories of abuse i.e. physical, sexual, emotional abuse and neglect as defined in Working Together.
 These include concerns relating to inappropriate relationships between members of staff and children or young people e.g.:

 • ‘grooming’ i.e. meeting a child under 16 with intent to commit a relevant offence

 • other ‘grooming’ behaviour giving rise to concerns of a broader child protection nature e.g. inappropriate text/e-mail messages or images, gifts, socialising etc.

 References to ‘staff’ should be read as including all staff, whether in a paid or voluntary capacity.